Recipes Planner Tools Calculators Journal Meal plan

 Journal

 I called myself a small eater for years.
-I would tell people I had a small appetite, I got full fast, I could never finish a whole meal.
+I told people I had a small appetite, got full fast, and could never finish a whole meal.
 I believed it.
-I ordered appetizers at restaurants and skipped sides and said I was fine.
-I was fine in the sense that I was managing, but I was not eating enough to gain and I knew it.
+At restaurants I ordered appetizers, skipped sides, and said I was fine.
+I was managing, but I was not eating enough to gain and I knew it.

-The dinner plate was the problem and I did not know it was the problem.
-I would put a serving of food on it and the food would sit in the center of all that space and I would eat until I felt like I had made a reasonable effort, and then I would stop.
-The plate was not full so finishing it was not a goal.
-The plate was not empty so I was not failing.
-I was doing something in between, and something in between was not enough.
+The dinner plate was the problem and I did not know it.
+I put a serving in the center of all that empty space and ate until it felt like a reasonable effort, then stopped.
+The plate was not full, so finishing it was not a goal.
+The plate was not empty, so I was not failing either.
+That middle amount was not enough.

-I tried the small plate on a Wednesday because I had read about it somewhere and I was out of ideas.
+I tried a small plate on a Wednesday because I had read about it and I was out of ideas.
 I put the same dinner on a bread plate and it was full.
 I ate it.
-I went back and put the same amount on the plate again and I ate that too.
-I had eaten two full plates of food, which was more than I had eaten in one sitting in months, and the reason was not that I was hungrier.
-The reason was that the plate looked like a meal and I responded to it like a meal.
+I went back, put the same amount on again, and ate that too.
+I had eaten two full plates of food, more than I had in one sitting in months.
+I was not hungrier that night.
+The plate looked like a meal, so I treated it like a meal.

 The small plate changed the order of the decisions.
-I fill the plate, I eat it, and then I decide if I want more.
+I fill the plate, eat it, and then decide if I want more.
 That is one decision at a time instead of trying to predict the whole meal from the stove.
 Most nights I go back for a second small plate.
 Some nights I do not.
-The point is that I am making the second decision after I have eaten, not before, which is when I actually know how I feel.
+I make the second decision after I have eaten, when I actually know how I feel.

 I stopped calling myself a small eater that week.
-I was not a small eater.
-I was a person eating off a plate that was too big for what I could face in one sitting.
 The food was the same.
 The amount I cooked was the same.
-What changed was that the plate made the food look finishable, and finishing it made me willing to go back.
-I was answering the size of the plate, and the plate had been telling me to eat like someone with no appetite.
+On the small plate the portion looked like a full meal, and finishing it made me willing to go back.
+The large plate had been making me stop at a smaller amount.

 ← Back to the journal